grafana/loki-workshop/docs/docs/lab2/02-create-dashboard.md

 6. We want to make clear this metric is a percentage.
 Under the **Standard Options** heading, find the **Unit** dropdown and choose **Misc -> Percent (0-100)**.

-8. Set the Panel Title to **Current % of request by Google** and click **Back to dashboard**.
+8. Set the Panel Title to **Current % of requests by bots** and click **Back to dashboard**.

 9. Don't forget to save your dashboard with the **Save dashboard** button.

-### Geomap panel
+### Add a Geomap panel

-Geomap using the country code that was added by geocoding the IP address.
+Next, we'll add a Geomap of requests, using the country code that is contained in the logs, by geolocating the client's IP address.

 1. Ensure you're in Edit mode in your dashboard.
 (From Grafana 11 onwards, you need to click the **Edit** button in the top right corner.)